 Peter Zirbs

 On his internationally praised album debut „What If We Don’t Exist?“ from 2018, Zirbs still pursued the big question of whether we exist at all.
 Zirbs‘ musical mixture of futuristic synth-pop, graceful ambient and minimal music even prompted an American music critic to compare it with David Bowie’s legendary album Low.
 On Zirbs‘ EP „On A Beautiful Day“ (2020) it is rather the simultaneity and contrariness of our time that fascinate Zirbs.
 The phase we are currently going through as mankind – from collapse to new beginnings and the very personal in this process.
-What seemed unthinkable a year ago has in any case become everyday life.

 With the charismatic former Archive frontman Craig Walker, Zirbs has invited an international guest to the studio for the single „Locked In“.
 He wrote the lyrics to the song in autumn 2019 and was inspired by an old interview with the legendary singer Nico.
 In 2020 these lyrics, which were written at that time, read frighteningly up-to-date.